Vegan Bechamel sauce

-A good white sauce is great base for many other things, so here is the version I have concocted for our vegan, wheat-free, gluten-free and milk-free world.
+A good white sauce is great base for many other things, so here is the version I have concocted for vegan, wheat-free, gluten-free uses.
 The herbs etc. might seem superfluous in a white sauce, but in the absence of cheese, it is good to get some kind of flavour going on.

 200ml unsweetened soya milk

 2 bay leaves